mdgriffith/mechanical-elephant-hakyll/thoughts/2015-08-10-the-pratical-benefits-of-haskell-typesystem.markdown

  * Written more unit tests.
  * Performed more code reviews.

 But, do we expect ourselves to be more vigilant than the rocket scientists at Lockheed Martin?
 Or always have the time to write unit tests?
 Or even beyond that, that they will be comprehensive?
-Or the agony luxury of having someone else available to review your code?
+Or the <strike>agony</strike> luxury of having someone else available to review your code?

 Sometimes the above options are the only options.